cst95/checkout-payment-gateway/README.md

 1. Requesting a JSON web token from the API
 2. Processing a payment using the API.
-3. Retreiving a payment's details using the API.
+3. Retrieving a payment's details using the API.

 In order to run the application locally you will either require the .NET Core 3.1 SDK or Docker installed on your machine.
 The application is currently only setup to run using HTTP (not HTTPS) and in the Development environment.